 The Kröller-Müller was my favorite museum in The Netherlands!
-It was outstanding and houses the second largest collection of Van Gogh paintings, after the Van Gogh Museum in Amsterdam.
-I can only say this for a few museums that I have visited throughout Europe, “I want to come back again and again” There was so much to experience in the surrounding areas of the Kröller-Müller Museum, that a one day visit would not be enough.
+It was outstanding, and houses the second largest collection of Van Gogh paintings, after the Van Gogh Museum in Amsterdam.
+I can only say this for a few museums that I have visited throughout Europe, and “I want to come back again and again”.
+There was so much to experience in the surrounding areas of the Kröller-Müller Museum, that a one day visit would not be enough.

-Additionally, the museum’s grounds has one of the largest sculpture gardens in Europe!
-The sculpture garden opened in 1961 and has created Kröller-Müller concept of nature, art and architecture all working together.
-On a nice day, a bit of strolling or having a picnic is a great way to experience the museum’s grounds.
+Additionally, the museum’s grounds has one of the largest sculpture gardens in Europe.
+The sculpture garden opened in 1961, and had created Kröller-Müller’s concept of nature, art, and architecture all working together.
+On a nice day, a bit of strolling or having a picnic is a great way to experience the museum’s grounds and sculpture gardens.

 As mentioned, The Kröller-Müller Museum is home to the second largest collection of Van Gogh paintings in the world.
-I was overjoyed with the many Van Gogh’s that I saw including the ones in the above slideshow.
-It is just so wonderful that many of this Dutch painter’s artwork has remained safely in The Netherlands.
+I was overjoyed with the many Van Gogh’s that I saw.
+It is a wonderful thought that many of this Dutch painter’s artwork has remained safely in The Netherlands.

-There are also many remarkable sculptures inside the museum, as well as several intriguing exhibits It is a well thought out modern art museum.
-I enjoyed every moment of it, inside and outside.
+There are also many remarkable sculptures inside the museum, as well as several intriguing exhibits.
+It is a well thought out modern art museum, and I enjoyed every moment of it, inside and outside.

 — Dining —